 5B.
 Appointment, terms and conditions etc. of Electoral Commissioner and Deputy Electoral Commissioner

-(1) In this section and sections 5C and 5E “Electoral Commissioner” includes Deputy Electoral Commissioner.
+(1) In this section and sections 5C and 5E Electoral Commissioner includes Deputy Electoral Commissioner.

 (2) The Electoral Commissioner shall be appointed by the Governor on the recommendation of the Premier, and shall hold office in accordance with this Act.